Derivation of effective theories for thin 3D nonlinearly elastic rods with voids: Introduction

 \subsection{Organization of the paper and proof strategy}

 The paper is organized as follows.
-In Section \ref{model_main_result} we introduce our model and state the main compactness and $\Gamma$-convergence results, i.e., Theorems \ref{compactness_thm} and \ref{main_gamma_convergence_thm} respectively.
-Section \ref{preparatory_modifications} contains the core of our paper by deriving a piecewise Sobolev approximation of sequences $(v_h,E_h)_{h>0}$ with
+In Section \ref{model_main_result} we introduce our model and state the main compactness and $\Gamma$-convergence results, i.e., Theorems \ref{compactness_thm} and \ref{main_gamma_convergence_thm}, respectively. \NNN We also include some comments on the limiting model and discuss possible boundary value problems. \EEE Section \ref{preparatory_modifications} contains the core of our paper by deriving a \NNN blockwise \EEE Sobolev approximation of sequences $(v_h,E_h)_{h>0}$ with

 We perform a careful enlargement of the voids $E_h$ according to \cite[Proposition 2.8]{KFZ:2021}, as well as an appropriate modification of the deformations.
-This is the content of Propositions~\ref{Lipschitz_replacement} and \ref{prop: 2nd main} stated \GGG at the beginning of Section \ref{preparatory_modifications}\EEE, where we modify the deformations $v_h$ and their gradients $\nabla v_h$ on a small part of the rod, such that the new deformations are actually Sobolev in a big part of the rod $\Omega_h$ with a good control on their elastic energy.
+This is the content of Propositions~\ref{Lipschitz_replacement} and \ref{prop: 2nd main} stated \GGG at the beginning of Section \ref{preparatory_modifications}\EEE, where we modify the deformations $v_h$ and their gradients $\nabla v_h$ on a small part of the rod, such that the new deformations are actually Sobolev in \NNN big blocks \EEE of the rod $\Omega_h$ with a good control on their elastic energy.
 Moreover, the modification is done in such a way that the jump height of the new sequence along the entire rod is suitably controlled \GGG as well as \EEE producing the correct jump points of the limiting deformation and its curvature-torsion tensor.

 The main technical tools to obtain these modifications are the \textit{piecewise rigidity estimate} \cite[Theorem 2.1]{KFZ:2021} and a \textit{Korn inequality for functions with small jump set} \cite{Cagnetti-Chambolle-Scardia}, applied on long cuboids that partition $\Omega_h$.
 More precisely, splitting the rod $\Omega_h$ into $\sim h^{-1}$ many long cuboids of length~$\sim h$, we focus on those cuboids where the perimeter of the enlarged void is locally not large enough to produce macroscopic fracture, see \eqref{good_cuboids}--\eqref{eq: ugly}.
 In these cuboids, by means of \textit{isoperimetric arguments} and our piecewise rigidity estimate, we obtain large in volume sets in which slight modifications of $v_h$ are approximately $W^{1,2}$-rigid in terms of the local elastic energy.
 As we believe that the isoperimetric inequalities may be of independent interest, we state and prove them in arbitrary space dimension, see Subsection~\ref{sec: isoperimetric}.